Oddworld: Soulstorm

-Oddworld: Soulstorm is a platform game developed and published by Oddworld Inhabitants.
-It was released for Microsoft Windows, PlayStation 4, and PlayStation 5 in April 2021, with an enhanced edition released in November 2021 alongside a port for Xbox One and Xbox Series X/S. A port for Nintendo Switch, subtitled Oddtimized Edition, was released in November 2022.
-It is the sequel to 2014's Oddworld: New 'n' Tasty! and a re-imagining of 1998's Oddworld: Abe's Exoddus as it was originally envisioned.
-The game received mixed reviews from critics and was downloaded over 4 million times through PlayStation Plus.
+Oddworld: Soulstorm is a 2021 platform game developed and published by Oddworld Inhabitants.
+The game is the sequel to 2014's Oddworld: New 'n' Tasty! and a re-imagining of 1998's Oddworld: Abe's Exoddus as it was originally envisioned.
+It was released for PlayStation 4, PlayStation 5, and Windows in April 2021, with an enhanced edition released in November 2021, alongside versions for Xbox One and Xbox Series X/S. A port for Nintendo Switch, subtitled Oddtimized Edition, was released in November 2022.
+It received mixed reviews from critics.

 Gameplay

-Similar to its predecessor, the game is a 2.5D side-scrolling platform game.
+Similar to its predecessor, Oddworld: Soulstorm is a 2.5D side-scrolling platform game.
 Protagonist of the Oddworld series Abe returns as the primary character, with the goal of rescuing his fellow Mudokons from slave labor and exploitation by the brutal Glukkons.
 The game features substantially revised gameplay mechanics incorporating gameplay elements from both Oddworld: Abe's Exoddus and Oddworld: Munch's Oddysee.

-One new mechanic is an inventory to go along with a new looting and crafting system in which Abe can find various items within interactive objects, or pickpocket them from enemies and craft and customize different weapons, such as a smoke bomb or a flamethrower; one such lootable item is duct tape, which Abe can use to "apprehend" enemies without killing them.
+One new mechanic is an inventory to go along with a new looting and crafting system in which Abe can find various items within interactive objects, or pickpocket them from enemies, and craft and customize different weapons, such as a smoke bomb or a flamethrower; one such lootable item is duct tape, which Abe can use to "apprehend" enemies without killing them.
 Moolah can also be collected with which to purchase items for the inventory or to open cash gates.
 Abe is now capable of performing a double jump, allowing him to get across large gaps, and his throwing mechanic from New 'n' Tasty has been modified so that he can move around whilst aiming.
 A new health meter tracks how much health Abe has left, and can be recovered either over time, from rescuing Mudokons or by collecting often-hidden Royal Jellies, the latter of which will extend the meter.
 Certain hazards will still kill him instantly however regardless of how much health he has left.